google/comprehensive-rust/src/methods-and-traits/traits/associated-types.md

 # Associated Types

-Associated types allow are placeholder types which are filled in by the trait implementation.
+Associated types are placeholder types which are filled in by the trait implementation.

 ```rust,editable